Introducing the Hulicka Scholars Program

 Advising Hours for First and Second Year Students

 First and second-year students are encouraged to see Mr. Kline for advising.
 Students may either drop in to Classroom C 315 during his office hours or email him (firstname.lastname@example.org) to schedule an appointment.
-Office hours for Fall 2017 will be Mondays from 1:00 to 5:00 pm and Fridays from 12:30 -4:00 pm.
+Office hours for Spring 2018 will be Wednesdays from 10:00 to 3:30 and Fridays from 1:00 to 3:30.

 The 2017-2018 Guide to Psychology Handbook is available for download.